slab/quill/docs/modules/index.md

 editor.addModule('multi-cursor');
 ```

-It is possible and our intention to enable you to create your own modules.
+It is our intention to enable you to create your own modules.
 We will provide documentation and guidance here once the interface is finalized.